Ethel Grimwood: Life

-On 27/28 March 1891, Colonel Charles James William Grant lead a punitive force from Tamu, Burma to assist.
+On 27/28 March 1891, Colonel Charles James William Grant led a punitive force from Tamu, Burma to assist.
 Grant was awarded the Victoria Cross.

 On 13 August, after a trial, Jubraj Tikendrajit and General Thangal were publicly hanged on the polo field.
 Three others would later be hanged in the prison.

-On 22 September 1891 the five year old Meidingngu Churachand became the new nominal head of state of Manipur.
+On 22 September 1891 the five-year-old Meidingngu Churachand became the new nominal head of the state of Manipur.

 Ethel had been the only woman in the retreat from the residency.
 She returned to England and she was lionised as a heroine of the "Manipur Disaster".
 Queen Victoria sought her advice as she thought using capital punishment on a prince might make the British appear treacherous.
 The queen wanted to give the Victoria Cross or the Crown of India to Grimwood but she was persuaded to use a lesser award.
 Grimwood received a Red Cross Medal even though the medal was for nursing and Grimwood was not a nurse.
 Grimwood assured the Queen that she did not hold Tikendrajit responsible for her husband's death, but she felt that he had committed other crimes.
 Grimwood was given £1,000 in addition to a collection and money to cover her losses during the fighting.
 As a widow she was given a pension of £140 per year.
 She wrote her biography, "My Three Years in Manipur and Escape from the Recent Mutiny", by November which sold well.
 It is unclear now as to her actual contribution, but a hero was required and Ethel became that hero.

 She went on to marry again in 1895.
 Her new husband Andrew Cornwall Miller owned a paper mill in Surrey but by 1899 he had emigrated to America.
 He returned in 1903 when she was in court trying to recover money she had invested in a business with Madame Hugh Barry.
 She appears to have mortgaged her pension to invest in the business venture which failed.
 She and her husband went to Clackamas in Oregon but her husband returned to the UK without her.